Simulation and modelling

 A vast number of processors

 The system runs on Linux and enables users to compute using a vast number of processors.
-Besides the Intel processors, Cartesius also uses GPGPUs (General Purpose Graphics Processing Units).
+Besides the AMD processors, Snellius also uses GPGPUs (General Purpose Graphics Processing Units).
 These accelerators combine the compute power of the GPUs with that of the CPUs.
-Cartesius also has fat nodes, which have 32 cores and more memory (256 GB).
+Snellius also has fat nodes, which have more memory (1 TB), and ‘high-memory nodes’ (4 TB en 8 TB).
 Researchers have access to a comprehensive set of tools, compilers and libraries.
-A number of libraries and tools are available on Cartesius to facilitate experiments and research in the area of machine-learning, including neural networks.
-See userinfo.surfsara.nl for more information.
+A number of libraries and tools are available on Snellius to facilitate experiments and research in the area of machine-learning, including neural networks.

 Data storage as required